Welcome (en español)

 The plan includes more than 6.8 million square feet of space for teaching, research, underground parking, and support services.
 It features new facilities for civic, cultural, recreational, and commercial activity.
 And its improved, pedestrian-friendly streets and new publicly accessible open spaces will reconnect West Harlem to the new Hudson River waterfront park.

 This kind of smart growth will not only generate thousands of new local jobs for a diversity of people, but also result in maintaining Upper Manhattan as a world center for knowledge, creativity, and solutions for society’s challenges.

 The New York Times Interviews Cheryl McKissack Daniel

 Bidding Opportunities in Manhattanville

-The Jerome L. Greene Science Building, home to the Mind Brain Behavior Initiative, is scheduled to open in 2015.
+The Jerome L. Greene Science Center, home to the Zuckerman Mind Brain Behavior Institute, is scheduled to open in 2015.